ibm-cloud-docs/openwhisk/cli_install.md

 ### API Authentication and Host
 {: #cli_api_auth}

 With the {{site.data.keyword.openwhisk_short}} CLI plug-in, you don't need to explicitly configure the API key and API host.
 Instead, you can log in with `ibmcloud login`.
 You can target an IAM-enabled namespace by running `ibmcloud fn property set --namespace <namespace_name>` or a Cloud Foundry-based namespace by running `ibmcloud target --cf`.
-After logging in, all commands begin with `ibmcloud fn`.
+After you log in, all commands begin with `ibmcloud fn`.
 {:shortdesc}

 If you need to use the authentication API key for {{site.data.keyword.openwhisk_short}} in an external HTTP client such as cURL or Postman, you can retrieve it with the following commands.